-Posted on March 7th, 2014 by Beth Prindle in Johnson Building Study, Library Services, Major Projects
+Posted on March 17th, 2015 by Christine Schonhart in Johnson Building Study, Library Services, Major Projects

 Tags: Back Bay, Children and Teens, Copley Square

 As noted on the library’s homepage and calendar: services, programs, and collections for children and teens will be temporarily unavailable at the Central Library in Copley Square from Monday, February 9, through Saturday, February 14, while the teams staffing the Children’s Library and Teen Central move to their new locations on the second floor of the Johnson building.
 Additionally, the Central Library in Copley Square will be closed on Sunday, February 15, and Monday, February 16, in observance of Presidents Day.